Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass

 \section{Abstract}

-We present the Fokker-Planck equation (FPE) for an inhomogeneous medium with a position-dependent mass particle by making use of the Langevin equation in the context of an algebra inspired in nonextensive statistics.
-We show that the FPE for an inhomogeneous medium with non-constant diffusion coefficient is equivalent to a deformed FPE where the position space is deformed, the usual derivative is generalized, and the mass and diffusion coefficient remain constant.
-We obtain a deformed version of Theorem $H$, from which emerges a functional entropy that can be identified as the Kullback-Leibler one between the probability distributions of the particles and that of the medium.
-The formalism is illustrated when the confining potential is given by a square infinite well potential and a linear one.
-As a consequence, an asymmetry of the diffusion is reported in both cases.
-In absence of a potential confining, the mean squared displacement is associated with an exponential law spreading corresponding to an hyper-ballistic diffusion.
+We present the Fokker-Planck equation (FPE) for an inhomogeneous medium with a position-dependent mass particle by making use of the Langevin equation, in the context of a generalized deformed derivative for an arbitrary deformation space where the linear (nonlinear) character of the FPE is associated with the employed deformed linear (nonlinear) derivative.
+The FPE for an inhomogeneous medium with a position-dependent diffusion coefficient is equivalent to a deformed FPE within a deformed space, described by generalized derivatives, and constant diffusion coefficient.
+The deformed FPE is consistent with the diffusion equation for inhomogeneous media when the temperature and the mobility have the same position-dependent functional form as well as with the nonlinear Langevin approach.
+The deformed version of the $H$-theorem permits to express the Boltzmann-Gibbs entropic functional as a sum of two contributions, one from the particles and the other from the inhomogeneous medium.
+The formalism is illustrated with the infinite square well and the confining potential with linear drift coefficient.
+Connections between superstatistics and position-dependent Langevin equations are also discussed.